 - Supporting a dietary shift to a low calorie high fat or ketogenic diet

-Virgin Coconut Oil is very stable and can withstand high cooking temperatures and is suitable for sautéing, baking, roasting and frying.
-As it has a coconut aroma and taste it may not be suitable for all dishes.
-It is most popular is in Asian curries to provide the rich flavors as well as for baking and desserts where it imparts a delicious buttery flavour.
+Both forms of Coconut Oil are equally stable and can withstand high cooking temperatures making them the ideal choice for sautéing, baking, roasting and frying.
+As Virgin Coconut Oil has a strong coconut aroma and taste it may not be suitable for all dishes.
+It is most popular is in Asian curries (and Malaysian and Indonesian rendang) to provide the rich flavors as well as for baking and desserts where it imparts a delicious buttery flavour.
 Always choose VCO with a fresh aroma and Organic Certified.
+Odourless Coconut Oil however can be used with every recipe and while it has no coconut taste it does impart a butter like richness that the whole family will love!

 Coconut flour may be used alone or combined with other gluten free flours such as almond, tapioca and sweet potato flour.
+Check out our Keto Bread and Cake Mix that combines Coconut Flour with Psyllium flour and flaxseed here.
 Because it absorbs more liquid than normal grain flours, care must be taken to reduce the quantity by one third if replacing regular flour with coconut flour.
 Also, without the gluten in wheat flour with its binding properties, eggs are required to add to coconut flour recipes to obtain the same binding strength and avoid crumbling.
 The secret to making a loaf of bread from coconut flour is to separate the egg white from the yolk and to whisk the egg whites until fluffy and adding this slowly to the final bread dough.
 Practice makes perfect and there's hundreds of great recipes available free online.
 Coconut Flour is not to be confused with desiccated coconut as it is very finely ground and has a fat content of around 14% that is optimal for cooking.
 Desiccated coconut can be either high fat or low fat and has a particle size and moisture content that is unsuitable for replacing conventional flours.

 First timers are surprised to learn that coconut sugar has no taste of coconut because it comes from the evaporated sap of the coconut flower and not the coconut itself.
 Many dietary experts and chefs are recommending it as a healthier alternative to replace all white sugar and even all processed brown sugars and sweeteners in your kitchen.
 The glycemic index (GI) of Coconut Flower Sugar is only 35 (the same as a raw carrot) whereas all other sugarcane-based sweeteners, refined white sugar, brown sugar, molasses, and dehydrated cane juice sweeteners have a high glycemic index rating of between 55 to 100.
 The reason is has such a low GI is because the sugar molecule is tightly bound with abundant nutrients and minerals and thus it only breaks down slowly in the gut and does not cause a sharp rise in insulin and subsequent blood sugar crashes.
 Thus low glycemic foods are of particular importance for diabetics and anyone looking to reduce weight.
 Pure coconut sugar is not to be confused with commercial brown palm sugar or “Gula Melaka” which are often blended with other ingredients and contain added white sugar in the final manufacturing process.